 Sep 2022 STONYHURST COLLEGE, LANCASHIRE, UK.
-In-person workshop for DP, A-Level, and GCSE teachers.
+In-school workshop for DP, A-Level, and GCSE teachers.

 Sep 2022 GRESHAM’S SCHOOL, NORFOLK, UK.
-In-person workshop for DP, A-Level, and GCSE teachers.
+In-school workshop for DP, A-Level, and GCSE teachers.

 Sep 2022 KOÇ SCHOOL, ISTANBUL.
 Online workshop for 150 DP teachers, and a second workshop for the TOK team.

 Aug 2022 WINDHOEK INTERNATIONAL SCHOOL, NAMIBIA.
 Online workshop for DP teachers.

 Jun 2022 IŞIK HIGH SCHOOL, ISTANBUL.
 Online workshop for DP teachers.

 Jun 2022 WESTMINSTER ACADEMY, LONDON.
 A follow-up, in-school workshop, for DP, GCSE, and KS3 teachers.

 Apr 2022 SHANGHAI SINGAPORE INTERNATIONAL SCHOOL.
 Online workshop for DP teachers.

 May 2022 ANGLO-EUROPEAN SCHOOL, INGATESTONE.
 In-school workshop for DP, A-Level, GCSE, and KS3 teachers.